bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 Alternatively, if you have access to a Platform Services OpenShift cluster, you can use the OpenShift commmand line [terminal](https://console.apps.silver.devops.gov.bc.ca/terminal) from any operating system.

-Start by downloading the `gwa` CLI and adding to `PATH` for the session:
+Start by downloading the `gwa` cli and adding to `PATH` for the session:

 ```sh
 curl -L https://github.com/bcgov/gwa-cli/releases/download/v2.0.15/gwa_Linux_x86_64.tgz | tar -zxf -